Dakar Ltd v. Industrial Chemical & Pharmaceutical Company Ltd [1981] GLR 453

 These statutory provisions will govern the service of a company, not the rules of court contained in the High Court (Civil Procedure) Rules, 1954 (L. N. 140A).

-On the second issue, the courts have held that substituted service can only be had in cases in which personal service could be had if there were no difficulties on the way.
-Also, the courts have held that substituted service is ordered after an attempt at personal service fails.
-In the opinion of the court, personal service means
+On the second issue, the courts have held that substituted service can only be ordered in cases where personal service could be had if there were no difficulties on the way ; thus, substituted service is only ordered after an attempt at personal service fails.
+The court delivered itself as follows:

 Principles in Case: